 The Kids Committee's main goal is to make an impact in the lives of kids with cancer.
 For kids, by kids, we come together to brainstorm ideas and then outline a plan to execute them.
 We are an empowered group of little leaders ready to find opportunities and to make a difference for this cause.
 Through team work, we are balancing the unique strengths that each of us bring and gaining the confidence to fulfill our potential.
 Learn more about our work by getting in touch with our team today by emailing us at: hello@WITHGraceInitiative.org

 TAKING CARE OF CAREGIVERS

 With our organization’s mission always in mind, we strive to find new strategies for continuing our cause even during challenging times such as the coronavirus pandemic.
-We collaborated with the Bagel Cafe of New Providence, NJ, to drop off food to pediatric cancer caregivers, warriors, and families, in local hospitals.
-It was a way for us to get out there and help care for those caring for our warriors and those actively in the fight.
-It spread some smiles, so mission accomplished!
+We continue to collaborate with local businesses to bring food to pediatric cancer caregivers, warriors, and families, in local hospitals.
+It is a way for us to get out there and help care for those caring for our warriors and those actively in the fight.
+It spreads some smiles, so mission accomplished!